-These Articles, couched in the same terms as Articles 60 to 68 of the general convention, do not call for any particular observations.
-The Danish law on bankruptcy does not apply to Greenland, which has no national law on the subject.
+These articles, couched in the same terms as Articles 60 to 68 of the General Convention, do not call for any particular observations.
+The Danish Bankruptcy Act does not apply to Greenland, which has no local law on the subject.